volume-em/empanada/docs/empanada-napari.rst

 **Use quantized model:** Whether to use a quantized version of the segmentation model.
 The quantized model only runs on CPU but uses ~4x less memory and runs 20-50% faster (depending on the model architecture).
 Results may be 1-2% worse than using the non-quantized version.

+**Output to layer:** If checked, the output of the model will be inserted into the given output layer (next argument).
+This argument is incompatible with Batch mode and will raise an error if both are checked.

+**output layer:** If Output to layer is checked, the output of the model will be inserted into this layer, otherwise a new layer will be created.
+The output layer must be the same shape as the image layer.

 See `Inference Best Practices`_ below for more usage notes.